We are pleased to announce our grants process for the February 13, 2018, application deadline.

 Information about our current Great Expectations projects and grantees can be found on the Great Expectations website.

 Contact the Trust to Assess Funding Eligibility

-To engage in an initial conversation about proposals for the August 2017 cycle, we ask all interested parties to contact our Program Coordinator Alison Elster at firstname.lastname@example.org or by phone at 336-397-5521.
-Depending on fit with our issues, interests and strategies, we may then schedule an appointment for a formal advance consultation with you.
+To engage in an initial conversation about proposals for the February 2018 cycle, we ask all interested parties to contact our Program Coordinator, Alison Elster, at firstname.lastname@example.org or 336-397-5521.
+Depending on fit with our issues, interests, and strategies, we may then schedule an appointment for a formal advance consultation with you.

-Please call as early as possible in the cycle to discuss whether or not your issue is a fit.
-We request that you call to discuss your idea and schedule an advance consultation well before July 31, 2017.
+Please call as early as possible in the cycle to discuss if your project is a fit.
+We request that you call to discuss your idea and schedule an advance consultation well before January 30, 2018.

 The grant application deadline is February 13, 2018, at 5:00 pm.